Arksine/moonraker/docs/configuration.md

 #   If set to True the device will be powered off when Klipper enters
 #   the "shutdown" state.
 This option applies to all device types.
 #   The default is False.
+locked_while_printing: False
+#   If True, locks the device so that the power cannot be changed while the
+#   printer is printing.
+This is useful to avert an accidental shutdown to
+#   the printer's power.
+The default is False.
+restart_klipper_when_powered: False
+#   If set to True, Moonraker will issue a "FIRMWARE_RESTART" to Klipper
+#   after the device has been powered on.
+The default is False, thus no
+#   attempt to made to restart klipper after a restart.
+restart_delay: 1.
+#   If "restart_klipper_when_powered" is set, this option specifies the amount
+#   of time (in seconds) to delay the restart.
+Default is 1 second.
 pin: gpiochip0/gpio26
 #   The pin to use for GPIO devices.
 The chip is optional, if left out
 #   then the module will default to gpiochip0.
 If one wishes to invert